 - Classes are scheduled one day a week to accommodate the RN-to-BSN student who works or is traveling from a distance.

 - Classes are taught in the classroom by full-time UVA faculty.
 The effectiveness of the classroom (rather than online) has been strongly recommended by former RN-to-BSN students.
 The one summer course is the only course not entirely in the classroom (hybrid course).

 - Class size is generally small, averaging 30 students in the classroom.

 - UVA has a generous alumni base, with many scholarships available.

 - UVAHS employees enrolling in UVA School of Nursing courses may be eligible for "tuition advance" (see UVAHS HR Policy No. 301).
 The student should work directly with Human Resources to initiate payment.

-Recent changes to the RN to BSN program were implemented for fall 2017.
-These changes are summarized below.
+Recent changes to the RN to BSN are summarized below: